 Learn how to use the SQL UNION operator with syntax and examples.

-The SQL UNION query allows you to combine the result sets of 2 or more SQL SELECT statements.
+The SQL UNION operator is used to combine the result sets of 2 or more SELECT statements.
 It removes duplicate rows between the various SELECT statements.

-Each SQL SELECT statement within the UNION query must have the same number of fields in the result sets with similar data types.
+Each SELECT statement within the UNION must have the same number of fields in the result sets with similar data types.

-The syntax for the SQL UNION query is:
+The syntax for the SQL UNION operator is:

-The following is an example of the SQL UNION query that returns one field from multiple SELECT statements (and both fields have the same data type):
+The following is an example of the SQL UNION operator that returns one field from multiple SELECT statements (and both fields have the same data type):

-In this SQL UNION query example, if a supplier_id appeared in both the suppliers and orders table, it would appear once in your result set.
-The SQL UNION query removes duplicates.
-If you do not wish to remove duplicates, try using the SQL UNION ALL query.
+In this SQL UNION operator example, if a supplier_id appeared in both the suppliers and orders table, it would appear once in your result set.
+The SQL UNION operator removes duplicates.
+If you do not wish to remove duplicates, try using the UNION ALL operator.

-The SQL UNION query can use the SQL ORDER BY clause to order the results of the query.
+The SQL UNION operator can use the SQL ORDER BY clause to order the results of the query.

-In this SQL UNION query, since the column names are different between the two SQL SELECT statements, it is more advantageous to reference the columns in the SQL ORDER BY clause by their position in the result set.
+In this SQL UNION example, since the column names are different between the two SELECT statements, it is more advantageous to reference the columns in the ORDER BY clause by their position in the result set.
 In this example, we've sorted the results by supplier_name / company_name in ascending order, as denoted by the "ORDER BY 2".